How to see your most popular Pinterest pins:

 Tracking the success of individual Pinterest pins gives you an idea of which of your pins are the most popular with your audience.

 This is important because it shows you exactly what their interests are and it helps you plan future blog posts.
-So how do you do this?

 There is so much to learn from this!
 Looking at all of your pins together can give you insight into several things.